 Universities in Iceland

-The Icelandic academic year traditonally runs from September to May and is divided into two semesters; autumn and spring.
+The Icelandic academic year runs from September to May and is divided into two semesters; autumn and spring.
 Generally, the autumn semester is from the beginning of September until late December, and the spring semester from the start of January until the end of May, although some disciplines may vary.

-Tuition fees differ between institution.
+Tuition fees differ between Universities.
 Public universities do not have tuition fees although they do have an annual registration or administration fee which all students must pay.
 Further information about fees can be found on the web sites of each university.

 International students either attend Icelandic higher education institutions as exchange students or as degree-seeking students.
 For exchange options, please consult the international office at your home university, where you can get information on partner universities.